Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 - She can use the buttons on the machine okay, but the remote is too complicated for a young child.

-- The rechargeable lithium battery gives the DBPOWER around 4 hours of playing time when fully charged, which is generally enough, and when it runs down, you can power the player with a car charger or AC adapter.
+- The rechargeable lithium battery gives the DBPOWER around 5 hours of playing time when fully charged, which is plenty in my opinion, and when it runs down, you can power the player with a car charger or AC adapter.

 - The swivel screen is easy to work and it's easy to attach to a car headrest (I had to buy a separate mount).

 - The player has a break-point memory function, so it remembers where you left off the last time the movie was played.